Gracie Gold delivers one final, unexpected moment of glory at U.S. championships

 “I was just overwhelmed that I really did everything that you could want,” she said.

-Nothing Gold did on Thursday is likely to get her on the Olympic team when it is announced this weekend.
+Nothing Gold did Thursday will probably land her on the Olympic team when it is announced this weekend.
 Her inclusion in the nationals seemed more nostalgic, less like a real shot at one final Olympics.
 The 67.61 she received in the short program placed her sixth, a ways behind Mariah Bell, Karen Chen and Alysa Liu going into Friday’s free skate.
 But it came from nowhere on a gloomy day when slush-packed roads kept the crowd small inside the arena nestled in the middle of Nashville’s music strip.

-Gold’s performance was soon followed by Bell’s 75.55, Chen’s 74.55 and Liu’s 71.42.
+Gold’s performance soon was followed by Bell’s 75.55, Chen’s 74.55 and Liu’s 71.42.

-It was the kind of night American figure skating has needed from its female stars.
+It was the kind of night American figure skating needed from its female stars.
 The sport is dominated now by women competing for the Russian Olympic Committee, their grasp on the top spots so strong that Chen, on a recent conference call, admitted that it’s sometimes deflating to think about.

-This dynamic has left the U.S. without a clear top two or three female skaters and has made the nationals an almost open competition on the women’s side.
+This dynamic has left the United States without a clear top two or three female skaters and has made the nationals an almost open competition on the women’s side.

-And yet, the sense going into Thursday’s short program was that the story would be Liu and Chen with some uncertainty about who will join them at the Beijing Olympics.
+And yet the sense going into Thursday’s short program was that the story would be Liu and Chen with some uncertainty about who will join them at the Beijing Olympics.
 Nobody much was thinking about Gold.
-Her story is famous now, how she rose quickly a decade ago, winning two nationals in four years and the Olympic bronze in the team event.
-Then came the crash, her suicidal thoughts, the stay at a treatment center and the recovery.
+Her story is famous now, how she rose quickly a decade ago, winning two nationals in four years as well as getting an Olympic bronze in the 2014 team event.
+Then came the crash two years later, her suicidal thoughts, the stay at a treatment center and the recovery.
 Her skating was never the same, her appearances at major events sporadic.

 But quietly she had been plotting these nationals, finding a way to take control in her mid-20s, choosing the song she had always wanted, “East of Eden,” and wearing the dress she had always imagined, green with sequins.
 The program she selected, the strength of her performance, made it as if she had found what she had been chasing all these years.